NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 <p align="justify"> As a result, we obtain the file <strong>municipality_health_areas.csv</strong> with
 the H.A-municipalities correspondence, attached in the <strong>HEALTH AREAS</strong>
 folder and whose header is illustrated below.
-Specifically, there are 2248 rows and 7 columns.This corresponds to the 2248 municipalities in Castilla y León and the following variables:</p>
+Specifically, there are 2248 rows and 7 columns.
+This corresponds to the 2248 municipalities in Castilla y León and the following variables:</p>

 - <p align="justify"><strong>ID_HA</strong>: Official H.A. identifier code.</p>